Skip to Content

 Pack Hat and Gloves if Cruising to the British Isles

-It can get incredibly cold and having a simple hat and gloves is definitely a good idea.
+It can get incredibly cold, so having a simple hat and gloves is definitely a good idea.

-You probably won’t need these in the peak of summer (July-August) as it’s more likely to be rainy than cold but if you are traveling at any other time of year I’d recommend packing some.
+You probably won’t need these in the peak of summer (July-August) as it’s more likely to be rainy than cold, but if you are travelling at any other time of year, I’d recommend packing some, just in case.

 If you’re cruising outside of summer a scarf might be a good idea too.